-Simon is a Senior Lecturer and Director for the Sports Law Research Group.
+Simon is a Senior Lecturer and a member of the Centre for Rights and Justice.

-Simon teaches on the Law of Torts and Public Law and Human Rights modules on Nottingham Law School’s undergraduate LLB programme.
-He also has an ongoing interest in the Law of the European Union.
+Simon teaches on the International, European and Comparative Law, and Public Law and Human Rights modules on Nottingham Law School’s LL.B programmes.
+He also leads and teaches a number of modules on the School's LLM in Sports Law.

-He also supervises postgraduate research students, both in the field of sports law and other areas related to his expertise.
+Simon supervises postgraduate research students, both in the field of sports law and other areas related to his expertise.

 As co-ordinator of the Sports Law Research Group within the Centre for Rights and Justice, Simon's research activities are focussed in the areas of sports law and sports regulation.
-Simon is co-author of the leading student textbook in the field – Sports Law – published by Routledge and shortly to enter its fifth edition.
+Simon is co-author of the leading student textbook in the field – Sports Law – published by Routledge.

 Simon researches and publishes on a number of sports law topics, predominantly related to legal regulation of sports governing bodies, the relationship between sports self-regulation and the law, as well as the relationship between sport and the law of the European Union.
 He is able to offer supervision for research students across a range of topics associated with sports law.

 Simon has acted as an external examiner for the examination of PhD candidates at a number of institutions, both in the UK and overseas, and is currently an external examiner for law programmes at other UK universities.

 Simon is available to comment on all aspects of sports law.
 He has expertise across a wide range of legal topics related to sport.